bharatjainind/Lifetime-Financial-Report_POWER-BI/README.md

     in
         #"Reordered Columns3"

-* *This Project Report is only meant for Analytical Purpose and nothing more than that.
+* *This Project Report is only meant for Analytical Purposes and nothing more than that.
-* *Please Visit the real Dark Lifetime Report.pbix in this repository for full dasboard experience.
+* *Please Visit the real Dark Lifetime Report.pbix in this repository for a full dashboard experience.